DANCE COMPANY / DANCERS

 Judy Liu began dancing under Pao Ling Ling at five years old.
 She is currently a senior at Walter Payton College Prep where she is the president of the Chinese dance club.
 During the 2017/2018 school year, she led her club to a platinum ranking at the Tao Li Cup Midwestern Regionals.
 She participated in Yin He Dance's 2018 Summer Apprenticeship Program and is excited to join the company as an official apprentice this year.

 Kelly Liu was born and raised in Chicago.
 She started doing Chinese traditional dance at the age of 5, and further improved her dancing technique in modern, jazz, hip hop, and ballet at Whitney M. Young Magnet High School.
 She is currently a part of Whitney M. Young’s pre-professional dance company, Guys and Dolls.
-As a junior in high school, she will be continuing to improve her Chinese dance skills through her apprenticeship with the Yin He Dance Company.
+As a senior in high school, she will be continuing to improve her Chinese dance skills through her apprenticeship with the Yin He Dance Company.

 Sabrina Shih began training in traditional Chinese dance from the age of 8, under the instruction of Pao Ling Ling.
 She has been dancing for 10 years, training in ballet, pointe in addition to Chinese dance.
 Her education can be attributed to the Chicago Multicultural Dance Center, Joffrey Ballet, Academy of Dance Alliance, Intrigue Dance and Performing Arts Center, Chicago Dance Academy, and the Ling Ling Pao Dance Troupe.
 In addition, Sabrina has had the opportunity to perform in Chinese Fine Arts Society’s Chinese New Year at Navy Pier, Chinese New Year Party of Greater Chicago Unity (2016-2018), and the Great Chicago Fire Festival.
 Recently, Sabrina participated in the Tao Li Midwestern Regionals, winning platinum with her school Chinese dance group and is currently an instructor for the group.